Goran2412/darkrpblackhud/README.md

 ========================================================================================

-HUD upgrades:
+HUD upgrades/fixes:

+Upgrades:

-1) "+" on hud now used to let know the player if he is arrested. (red means arrested)
+1) "+" on hud now used to let the player know if he is arrested. (red means arrested)
+2) Now shows license next to the HUD

+Fixes:

-2) Armor bar not breaking out of its max range (used math.Clamp)
+1) Armor bar not breaking out of its max range (used math.Clamp)
-3) Now shows license next to the HUD

 ==========================================================================================

 Any bug/glitch can be reported through my Steam (English or Spanish).
-Feel free to add me or just live a comment.
+Leave a comment before adding.

 https://steamcommunity.com/id/GoranW/